awegroup/Flightdata08102019/README.md

 The measurements were performed with the 100 kW technology development platform of Kitepower B.V., which is a spin-off company from Delft University of Technology.
 For this particular test flight, the kite power system was equipped with a Leading Edge Inflatable (LEI) V3 kite.
 The traction force was transferred to the ground station by a tether made of Dyneema.
 A general description of the kite power system is given in [[2](#Vlugt2013), [3](#Salma2020), [4](#Roullier2020)].

+This flight test has been thoroughly investigated in [[5](#Schelbergen2024)].
+In this work the flight data has been used to reconstruct the instantaneous wind profile, characterize the kite aerodynamics, analyze the swinging motion of the kite, analyze the pumping cycle flight trajectory and validate the system performance.

 | Kite                          |          | Tether   |           |
 |-------------------------------|----------|----------|-----------|
 | Total wing area               | 25 m²    | Density  | 724 kg/m³ |